Medical elective in Kenya

 Local benefits of a medical elective

 The local benefits felt due to you spending time with us in Kenya are huge.
 Starting at the grassroots level, you will directly help all of the patients that you work with.
 Wider than this then you impact upon the family and friends of your patients, of whom there are many; families in Kenya can be very big!
 Then there are the doctors and nurses whose work load is lightened by you being there.
 As the net broadens you also benefit the community by spending your allowance in the local shops, on entertainment, weekend visits or day trips.
 You also allow us to employ many great people, many of whom where once sponsored by our charity but now employed by the company.
 Then if you stand back and look at the big picture, one which is and has been a long term plan of Moving Mountains - the continual development of the charity and the locations where the charity works.
 Your role continues this work and the time you spend there forms part of this ongoing process.
 All along this journey you are not only giving to the local community but also developing yourself.
+We have a strong ethical stance on the long term benefit of medical electives to the community and integrate your visit into our health care work run by Moving Mountains.

 Selection for a medical elective